twknab/mean_hike/readme.md

 ## Important Bugs:
 + Found Bug 1/8/18: If you ADD HIKE and do not use appropriate alphanumerical characters, ONLY the alpha_num checks fire; the other validation messages do not appear?

++ See line 854 on User-model.js.
+Why are you manually doing validations when you could be using Mongoose validations (like you are doing elsewhere...)?

 + Post-Trip is able to be completed for dates in the future.